nailyav/ssad/README.md

-# Reverse the string and code using alphabet position
+:yum: # Reverse the string and code using alphabet position
 # About this project
 ## A program that reverses the given string and codes it by alphabet position.
 You can use it in your Python environment.